-Room units often thump, click, squeak, squeal, hum, whine, roar, and whir as their internal and external fans circulate the air around. e. buzz, and vibrate.
-Then, when the thermostat turns them off, these heaters make the similar noises, as their metal parts and the heating element itself shrink during cool-down.
+Room units often thump, click, squeak, squeal, hum, whine, roar, and whir as their internal and external fans circulate the air around.
+These units can buzz and vibrate a lot as well.
+Then, when the thermostat turns them off, window air conditioners often make the similar noises, as their metal parts and the motors cool off.

-Room air conditioners, installed in a free window, work especially well for supplementing the primary cooling HVAC system in the home, if it has one.
+Air conditioners, installed in a free window, work well for augmenting the primary cooling HVAC system in the home, if it has one.
 They’re cheap to buy (if not to operate).
 Plus, you can move them from room to room as easily as people flit about.
 But fixing noisy window air conditioners you might need to do as they age.
-Even the best ones grower noisier over time.
+Even the best AC units grower noisier over time.

-Also, they come in a wide range of cooling capacities.
+Also, window AC units come in a big range of cooling sizes.
 In fact, the larger units even accept 220 volt power for best performance.
-But they have their drawbacks as well; their loud operation being perhaps the most irritating one.
+But they have their drawbacks too; their loud operation being perhaps the most annoying one.

 Fixing Noisy Window Air Conditioners: Warnings and Cautions